nikwl/matlab-scanmesh-toolbox/README.md

 artifacts.
 This toolbox provides methods to help deal with these side-effects.

 All of the provided methods run "fast" on very large mesh files.
 Parallelization is implemented using default matlab functions whenever possible.
-If you find any potential missed opportunities for optimization contact me and I'll check it out.

 ## Methods
 ### Import Export